tidehackathon/team-ssscip-lab/README.md

 Hello and welcome to our GitHub repository!

+In the midst of a full-scale war, society has become increasingly reliant on digital media and social networks.
+As a result, the threat of fake news and disinformation has become more widespread than ever before.
+To combat this issue, we have developed a comprehensive system that can detect and flag false information from Twitter, as well as a monitoring system that allows users to define topics of interest within their personal accounts.
+Additionally, our system can aggregate tweets and extract text features, all while providing a reliable notification system.

+By proactively identifying and addressing fake news, our product can play an essential role in protecting the integrity of online information .

 ## Infrastructure
 ![Screen from Kibana](https://i.postimg.cc/sx7qZ3Rn/2023-02-23-10-07-54.jpg)
-### Monitoring service
+### Monitoring service and Fake detection

 We use a combination of **PHP** and **JavaScript** to create our monitoring service, which is responsible for keeping track of the health of our application.
-We also use **Chart.js** to display metrics in an easily understandable format.
+We also use **Chart.js** to display metrics in an easily understandable format.Our product offers an exceptional solution for monitoring any topic of your choosing.

 ![Alt Text](https://i.ibb.co/5GZnW8v/monitoring.gif)
-### Fake detection

-Our system includes a feature for detecting fake news and information.
-This helps us ensure that our users are only receiving accurate information and helps combat the spread of misinformation.

 ### Extract Text Feature Engine